JakeTM9/Cloud_Project/README.md

 # Description
 An app that queries Houshold, product, and transaction information utilizing flask and mongodb atlus.
-This app will be pushed to azure and is the final project for the cloud computing class
+This app will be pushed to azure and is the final project for the cloud computing class\

+Can be seen here: https://team-nimbus-project.azurewebsites.net/

 # Instructions